Eagle Hill (Louisiana)

 Eagle Hill (Colline d'Aigle) is a mountain in Sabine Parish, Louisiana.
-It is the among the highest points in Louisiana, at 459 feet at its highest.
+It is among the highest points in Louisiana, with 459 feet at its highest.

 Location

 Eagle Hill is located approximately 2 mi south of Peason, Louisiana.
 It is also about 4 mi west of the Kisatchie National Forest.
 This hill is primarily part of the foothills leading to the Ouachita Mountains in Arkansas.